hbctraining/DGE_workshop_salmon_online/lessons/03_DGE_QC_analysis.md

 Now that we have a good understanding of the QC steps normally employed for RNA-seq, let's implement them for the Mov10 dataset we are going to be working with.

-### Transform normalized counts using the rlog transformation
+### Transform normalized counts for the MOV10 dataset

 **To improve the distances/clustering for the PCA and heirarchical clustering visualization methods**, we need to moderate the variance across the mean by applying the rlog transformation to the normalized counts.